NicoSeg735/paint/README.md

-# Getting Started with Create React App
+# Technical test for Carestino

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed with React JS y Styled Components.

 ## Available Scripts